Yulizzz123/Projects/Data_Wrangling_Shark_Attacks/README.md

 Then hypthoses are built and tested.
 At last operations such as deleting columns and rows, as well as filtering are performed.

+&nbsp
 **[Organization]**

 The project adheres to the following file structure:

 1. README
-2. shark_attacks.ipynb
+2. main.ipynb
 3. GSAF5.csv
 4. gitignore

-The file shark_attacks.ipynb is structured as below:
+The file "main.ipynb" is structured as below:

 1. Import all necessary data and tools
 2. Understand the dataset